Insulin Resistance Diet: What to Eat & What to Avoid

 Diet Tips for Insulin-Resistance

-There are some diet tips for insulin resistance that can help you to manage sugar levels in the body.
-It also helps you to reduce insulin resistance which benefits your overall health.
+Some diet tips for insulin resistance that can help you manage sugar levels in the body are as follows:

-• Control your food craving.
+5. Control your food cravings.
 Yoga and meditation make you physically strong.
 Some yoga asanas help you to ease your digestion.

 Insulin Resistance Diet Chart